Where parents spend half their income on child care

 - Child care options and costs can vary widely from country to country

-- Report: In the US, single parents spend 52.7% of their income on child care costs,
+- Report: In the US, single parents spend 52.7% of their income on child care costs

 (CNN)Finding the right child care can be a frustrating -- and expensive -- process for parents around the world, from New York to Nairobi.